Deep Long-Tailed Learning: A Survey: Empirical Studies

+\textbf{{Discussions on class re-balancing.}} {Class re-balancing has three subtypes of methods, \ie re-sampling, class-sensitive learning and logit adjustment.
+Although they have the same goal for re-balancing classes, they are exclusive to each other to some degree.
+As shown in Table~\ref{table_rebalancing_analysis}, Balanced Softmax (class-sensitive learning) alone greatly outperforms Softmax.
+However, when further using logit adjustment, it performs only comparably to Softmax.
+The reason is that the trained model by class-sensitive learning is already relatively class-balanced, so further using logit adjustment to post-adjust model inference will cause the predictions to become biased again and result in inferior performance.
+The performance is even worse when further combining class-balanced re-sampling.
+Therefore, simply combining existing class re-balancing without a careful design cannot lead to better performance.}

+\textbf{{Discussions on the relationship between pre-training and other long-tailed methods.}} {As mentioned in Section~\ref{sec_IA}, model pre-training is a transfer-based scheme for long-tailed learning.
+In this experiment, we analyze whether it is beneficial to other long-tailed paradigms.
+As shown in Table~\ref{table_pretraining_analysis}, SSP pre-training brings consistent performance gains to class re-balancing (class-balanced sampling~\cite{kang2019decoupling} and BS~\cite{jiawei2020balanced}) and module improvement (Decouple~\cite{kang2019decoupling} and SADE~\cite{zhang2021test}).
+We thus conclude that transfer-based methods are complementary to other long-tailed paradigms.}

+\textbf{{Discussions on the relationship between data augmentation and other long-tailed methods.}} {We then analyze whether data augmentation methods are beneficial to other long-tailed paradigms.
+As shown in Table~\ref{table_augment_analysis}, RandAugment~\cite{cubuk2020randaugment} brings consistent performance improvement to BS (a class re-balancing method), PaCo (representation learning), De-confound (classifier design) and SADE (ensemble learning).
+Such a result demonstrates that augmentation-based methods are complementary to other paradigms of long-tailed learning.}

-In this section, we further evaluate the performance of different cost-sensitive learning losses based on the decoupled training scheme~\cite{kang2019decoupling} that decouples representation and classifier learning into two stages.
-In the first stage, we use different cost-sensitive learning losses to train the model backbone for learning representations, while in the second stage, we use four different strategies for classifier training~\cite{kang2019decoupling}, \ie joint training without re-training, nearest class mean classifier (NCM), class-balanced classifier re-training (CRT), and learnable weight scaling (LWS).
+\textbf{Discussions on class-sensitive losses in the decoupled training scheme.} We further evaluate the performance of different class-sensitive learning losses on the decoupled training scheme~\cite{kang2019decoupling}.
+In the first stage, we use different class-sensitive learning losses to train the model backbone for learning representations, while in the second stage, we use four different strategies for classifier training~\cite{kang2019decoupling}, \ie joint training without re-training, the nearest class mean classifier (NCM), class-balanced classifier re-training (CRT), and learnable weight scaling (LWS). {As shown in Table~\ref{table_exploration}, decoupled training can further improve the overall performance of most class-sensitive methods with joint training, except BS.
+Among these methods, BS performs the best under joint training, but the others perform comparably to BS under decoupled training.
+Such results are particularly interesting, as they imply that although these class-sensitive losses perform differently under joint training, they essentially learn the similar quality of feature representations.
+The worse overall performance of BS under decoupled training than joint training may imply that BS has conducted class re-balancing very well; further using classifier re-training for re-balancing does not bring additional benefits but even degenerates the consistency of network parameters by end-to-end joint training.}